CC-MNNIT/2021-22-Classes/Python/2021_05_06_PythonClass-1/README.md

 ### 2. **Tuple** -
 * A tuple in Python is a **heterogeneous container** for items.
-* It is **unmutable** - it NOT is possible to reassign and delete individual items as well.
+* It is **immutable** - it NOT is possible to reassign and delete individual items as well.
 * **(** and **)** are used to define tuple.